====== Sneakernet: Production Air Gap Implementation ======

 **License:** BSD 2-Clause (FreeBSD License)\\

-For bug reports, feature requests, or questions, contact the repository maintainer by contact form https://dailydata.net/contact-us/
+For bug reports, feature requests, or questions, contact the repository maintainer via web form at https://dailydata.net/contact-us/.